ThemApples/Bittercode/README.md

 ** Version 1.0.0**

-BitterCode  is a program made for making secret messages for you and friends to among yourself.
+BitterCode is a program on android made for generating encrypting messages and decrypting message.
+This will allow users to exchange messages to other users secretly.

 ## Installation

-.Apk file will soon be provided very soon!
+Android users.Apk file coming very soon!

 ## Contributors